 If your website is going live in the near future, you and your team are surely working out the kinks behind the scenes while also trying to build anticipation for launch day.
 The best tool to start getting the word out is a landing page.

 This is a simple webpage that acts as a preview of your official site.
 Even though your site is still under construction, your landing page will begin to make it real in the minds of your audience.
 It won’t have the content or bells and whistles of the real thing, but it will be something that you can begin promoting with.
 Think of it like a movie trailer.
-Better yet, add a place on the landing page for people to sign up for your email list.
+Better yet, add a place on the coming soon landing page for people to sign up for your email list.
 Now it’s a movie trailer that people can buy tickets from.
 This allows you to begin collecting information from individuals who are already interested in your business.

 You don’t need to wait until your site is live to start capitalizing on this early following, though.
 Send your contact list a promotion or some shareable content in the weeks leading up to your launch to get them even more excited and help turn them into advocates.
 While all this promotion is well and good, getting people to the site is only part of the goal.